Visiting a castle with André Rieu

 The interior

-It is mainly her husband André who is concerned with furnishing and filling in.
-"I've always been interested in architecture and building.
-So here I have been able to indulge a bit," the musician says with a laugh.
+It is mainly André who is concerned with design and infill.
+'I've always been interested in architecture and building.
+So here I have been able to indulge a bit,' the musician says with a laugh.

-While the upper floors began to be used as offices - around 20 people work there today - the ground floor was set up, among other things, to receive people and make television recordings.
-On the east side, for instance, there is a room with a long meeting table by the fireplace in mostly brown tones.
+While the upper floors were furnished as offices - around 20 people work there today - the ground floor was set up, among other things, to receive people and make television recordings.
+On the east side, for instance, there is a room with a long conference table by the authentic fireplace.
+The shades of brown, yellow and red suit the castle's character.

 The two connected lounges on the west side, adjacent to the courtyard, are very brightly decorated in a mix of Austrian, Bavarian and Venetian atmospheres.
 Including an ornate oval table with a tablecloth depicting musical instruments.
 With ornaments on the walls and baroque furniture.
-There is no designer involved; most of it was thought up by André himself.
-"And I love gold leaf, so that's used a lot here," he says.
+There is no designer involved, most of it André himself came up with.
+'And I love gold leaf, so that's used a lot here.'

 "I have always been interested in architecture and building.
 So here I was able to indulge a bit "

 Eye-catching are the two paintings of André and Marjorie in their younger years.
 Shiny silk curtains complete the picture.
-From these rooms, you have a view of the fountain outside and the large orangery André had built after the French example, with tropical birds and plants in it.
-"Yes, also a fantasy I could give space to," he says.
+From these rooms, you can overlook the fountain outside and the large orangery André had built after the French example, with tropical birds and plants in it.
+'Yes, another dream I was able to give space to.'

 The courtyard